Skip to main content

 </Response>

-Example: Play + Pause + Say inside Gather:
+Example with Play + Pause + Say inside Gather

 In this example, the caller will hear a prompt, then there will be a short pause, and then an additional message will play.